blarney-lang/actora/doc/CorePerf.md

 to be checked without having to dereference.
 The core supports all the ALU primitives available on the NIOS-II.
 It also includes a fast copying garbage collector, implemented as a small state-machine in hardware.
-The compiler from Elite to stack code is straightforward (700 lines of code).
+The compiler from Elite to stack code is small and straightforward.

 ## 3. Benchmarks